Seal12/classifymarks/README.md

 # classifymarks
 ELEN3020: Professional Practice and Software Development

+## Running Tests
+To run the tests, enter `python test_classify.py` into the command line